 “We might feel certain that, were we Aryan citizens under the Third Reich, we surely would have seen through it, would have risen above it like him, been that person resisting authoritarianism and brutality in the face of mass hysteria.
 We would like to believe that we would have taken the more difficult path of standing up against injustice in defense of the outcaste.
 But unless people are willing to transcend their fears, endure discomfort and derision, suffer the scorn of loved ones and neighbors and co-workers and friends, fall into disfavor of perhaps everyone they know, face exclusion and even banishment, it would be numerically impossible, humanly impossible, for everyone to be that man.
 What would it take to be him in any era?
 What would it take to be him now?”

 Wilkerson believes we learn by exposure over generations that the incomprehensible is the way life is supposed to be.
-We must decide with conviction instead to become cross-armed in a sea of allegiance, refuse to buy from white people profiting off Blackness, risk “ruining the holiday” by discussing its genocidal roots, forego the need to be liked by everybody, prioritize accountability over “keeping the peace,” develop radical empathy, and to interrupt the silence and taboos of imposed hierarchies.
+We must decide with conviction instead to become cross-armed in a sea of allegiance, refuse to buy from white people profiting off Blackness, risk “ruining the holiday” by discussing the genocidal roots of whiteness, forego the need to be liked by everybody, prioritize accountability over “keeping the peace,” develop radical empathy, interrupt the silence and taboos of imposed hierarchies.

 Breaking from white solidarity is an absolutely essential component of our white responsibility in this trauma vortex.
 When we refuse to talk to our white families about white supremacy and its spidering influences, we enable a spectrum of violence of types and degrees, such as played out in voter suppression, wage inequality, State murder of black people, and recent events at the Capitol.
 I’ve seen this violence, this unabashed arrogance and entitlement in my own family being enacted by the men and enabled by the women.